Graphing, homotopy groups of spheres, and spaces of long links and knots: Injectivity of graphing for spaces of 2-component long links

-We begin with long links, where we will define a retract up to homotopy from a space of embeddings to a sphere.
-It can be viewed as an adaptation to long links of the $\lambda$-invariant (see Definition \ref{D:Lambda} below), which appears at least as far back as work of Zeeman \cite{Zeeman:LinkingSpheres, Zeeman:Isotopies} and Haefliger \cite{Haefliger:1962Top}.
-In fact, the section given by graphing in this 2-component setting is an adaption to long links of a map sometimes called the Zeeman map.
+We will now show there is a homotopy retraction from a space of long links to a wedge of spheres.
+This next lemma can be viewed as an adaptation to long links of the $\lambda$-invariant given in Definition \ref{D:Lambda} below.